Phil and Laura recently became empty nesters after having lived in their Buffalo Grove home for 27 years.

 They wanted to update the kitchen and hearth room to reflect a French Country style while changing the original octagon-shaped island into a more functional space.
 They also wanted their kitchen to work better together with the eating area to be more conducive to entertaining returning family and friends.
 The open pantry was a bit of an eyesore, and they needed the cooking area to be more aging-friendly.
 There were also issues with cold drafts around the fireplace and bay window that they hated.

-The decision to move forward with Michelle and Advance Design was easy and affirmed by the way Michelle followed up with Phil and Laura after their appointment.
+The decision to move forward with Advance Design was easy and affirmed by the way their designer followed up with Phil and Laura after their appointment.
 She kept a consistent line of communication open throughout the decision-making process.

 “I think the most fun I had was the first time we went into the studio,” Phil said.
 “She put the graphics (3D Illustrations) up, just like you see on T.V. and what she was showing us was our kitchen with all of our ideas laid out so we could picture it and make any changes we wanted.”